Martial Arts Travel Insurance

 Nowadays, Martial Arts is often synonymous with East Asian fighting sports.
 The history of Martial Arts, however, covers the entire world and spans many thousands of years.
 Depictions from Ancient Egypt dating as far back as 3400 BC show some kind of combat.
 And archaeological evidence from places as far apart as Babylonia and Vietnam proves that combat and struggles with swords, sticks and spears took place in ancient times as well.
 Chinese Martial Arts came into existence some 4,000 years ago.

-If you are a Martial Artist and are travelling to compete in a Martial Arts Competition, no matter in which discipline, you are strongly encouraged to get proper insurance.
-They are combat and contact sports, after all, and there is always a chance of sustaining an injury.
-The single trip policy will be sufficient if you are taking part in an amateur competition just once.
-In case you enter competitions more than once a year, you are advised to take a look at the annual policy.
+If you are a Martial Artist and are travelling to compete in a Martial Arts Competition, no matter in which discipline, you are strongly encouraged to get Travel Insurance.
+They are Combat and Contact Sports, after all, and there is always a chance of sustaining an injury.

 Popular Locations for Martial Arts